allnulled/basic-filesystem-store/docs/README.ini.md

 To have a universal (promise-based) interface to interact with the filesystem.

-To have a universal secure interface to interact with the filesystem.
+To have a universal safe interface to interact with the filesystem.

-    - all the files and folders manipulated from one store must be files and folders that live inside the store's base directory (`store.basedir`).

 ## Overview

+### Goal

+The API is aimed to support the following features, and serve as a universal interface based in promises to interact with a filesystem-like data exchanger:

+  - operate under safe nodes (specially when `"/"` and `".."` come into play)
+  - initialize stores
+  - create paths
+  - create streams
+  - create folders and files
+  - ensure folders and files
+  - read folders and files
+  - write folders and files
+  - update folders and files
+  - delete folders and files
+  - rename folders and files
+  - check the existence folders and files
+  - find folders and files by patterns

+### Current state

 The current API supports this set of methods: